 Part IV: Distributed Systems

-Replication, sharding, distributed transactions, CAP theorem, consensus and modern approaches to scaling.
+Replication, sharding, distributed transactions, the CAP theorem, consensus, and modern scaling approaches.

 Horizontal partitioning